-I won’t lie to you, momma.
+I won’t lie to you, mama.
 This topic is HARD.
 Non-viable pregnancy is sometimes a blessing but ALWAYS a tragedy.

 Growing a little one is such a special thing, and you don’t need me to tell you: losing a pregnancy is one of the hardest things in the world to handle.